Global Business and Analytics Complex

 Virginia Tech produces 24 percent of the commonwealth’s four-year public-institution STEM-H degrees, more than any other institution in Virginia.
 The university is among nation’s largest provider of engineering and STEM-related graduates.
 Business Information Technology, the university's largest major with more than 1,500 students — is STEM-H designated.
 Pamplin College of Business is at the forefront of the GBAC initiative and analytics are being integrated into all business education disciplines at Virginia Tech.

 The first GBAC academic building, the Data and Decision Sciences Building, is currently under construction.
 The facility will house faculty and classes from multiple colleges, including the College of Engineering, the College of Science, and the Pamplin College of Business.
 Its function is to bring together under one roof computer science, engineering, and data-related disciplines to provide opportunities for students, faculty, alumni, and even industry leaders, to work side-by-side to address some of the world’s significant data challenges.

 Expected completion: The building is expected to open ahead of the fall 2023 semester.

 The second academic building will complete Pamplin’s relocation to the Global Business and Analytics Complex.
 The facility will enable the college to meet the demand for a modernized learning environment and to accommodate the exponential growth of faculty and students over the last 30-plus years.
 It will be a collaborative magnet for talent, research, and education, and will include approximately 105,000 square feet of academic space and advanced technology, such as data visualization and labs, team rooms, advanced classrooms, and collaborative spaces for faculty and students.

-Current phase: Architect selection is underway.
+Current phase: Architect selection - Architectural/Engineering (A/E): Moseley Architects.

 April 2022: The building was approved to enter the design phase by the Board of Visitors.